shuhei/knowledge/zurich.md

 * Frischeparadies has frozen fatty hamachi sashimi.
 Defrost it in a bowl of iced water.
 Simply amazing.
 * Big Migros stores have tuna and very fresh salmon.
 Their salmon is great.
 Tuna is OK.
-* Der Frisch-Fisch Mercato has tuna, salmon and hamachi.
-I tried tuna and hamachi.
+* Der Frisch-Fisch Mercato has tuna, salmon and hamachi (Kingfish).
+I tried tuna and hamachi (Kingfish).
 Both were OK.

 ## Craft beer